raaaimund/raaaimund.github.io/_posts/2016-08-25-using-custom-structs-with-zumero.md

 You see that a Guid is stored as a byte array and the code for encoding and decoding is generated for every Guid, DateTime and decimal property.

-I wanted a clean and simple solution and started trying to create my own structs for these three structs which do automatic encoding and decoding.
+I wanted to reduce the code and started trying to create my own structs for these three structs which do automatic encoding and decoding.
 I ended up implementing these three structs

 * Guid -> ZumeroGuid